dwugofski/rpgmd/README.md

 # RPG Markdown (rpgmd)

-A python-based tool for converting rpg notes and content into html
+A python-based tool for converting TTRPG notes and content into html